DecentLabs/chari/README.md

  * enter amount
  * select a currency you want to sponsor in (ETH and a predefined list of ERC20 tokens)
  * inform the user if the currency needs authorizaton (most ERC20 tokens will). user signs tx, waits for confirmation.
- * after authorization, call the sponsorship transaction (transfering the funds). user signs tx, wiats for confirmation.
+ * after authorization, call the sponsorship transaction (transfering the funds). user signs tx, waits for confirmation.

 ### Step 3
  * The campaign is ready to launch.
 We go to the administration page, that the user should bookmark.